Argenis Fernández

-Argenis Alberto Fernández Zapata (born April 3, 1987) is a Costa Rican footballer who currently plays for Santos de Guápiles.
+Argenis Alberto Fernández Zapata (born April 3, 1987) is a former Costa Rican footballer.

 Career

 Club

 Fernández began his career with Santos de Guápiles in the Primera División de Costa Rica, graduating from the youth system to the senior team in 2006.

 He was signed by New England Revolution in March 2008 (reportedly for a fee of $300,000, although other reports claim the amount was less).
 He made his Revolution debut on April 12, 2008, coming on as a half-time substitute in the match against Colorado Rapids.
 Fernández played in one more game as a substitute before being loaned back to Alajuelense for the remainder of the 2008 Major League Soccer season.
 He subsequently participated in three different competitions during his time with Alajuelense, making 12 total appearances in the Torneo de Invierno 2008, the Copa Centroamericana and the CONCACAF Champions League.

 Fernández was waived by Revolution on April 7, 2009, to make room on the roster for Emmanuel Osei.

-He was released by Alajuelense at the end of the 2011-12 season and he had a short spell at amateur league side Real Lemusa whom he joined in October 2012.
+He was released by Alajuelense at the end of the 2011–12 season and he had a short spell at amateur league side Real Lemusa whom he joined in October 2012.
 He only returned to the Primera Division de Costa Rica after 8 months without a club in 2013 when he rejoined Santos de Guápiles.